 |Lifetime pet insurance||Maximum benefit pet insurance||Time-limited pet insurance||Accident-only pet insurance|

 |Vet fee cover for illness|

 |Vet fee cover amount renews annually|

 |Vet fee cover for a set time period (usually 12 months)||*|

 It is important to read the fine print when taking out pet insurance to understand what exactly your pet is covered for.
 There are a variety of pet insurance policies and it is imperative you pick the right type of cover for your pet, particularly as some breeds are more susceptible to certain illnesses or conditions than others.

 Depending on your pet insurance policy, pet insurance typically covers you for:

-- Death and euthanasia - some policies pay out in the event of your pet's death.
-Individual policies may also cover for euthanasia and cremation
+Death and euthanasia - some policies pay out in the event of your pet's death.
+Individual policies may also cover euthanasia and cremation

 A typical policy will not cover you for the following:

 It is important to note, however, that each policy varies and some companies may allow you to add extra terms to your policy.
-The more cover you require the more expensive the policy.
+Usually, the more cover you require the more expensive the policy.